IOMechs/react-native-starter/docs/plugins.md

-# Plugin guide for cli-starter
+# Plugin guide for crna

-Plugins allow you to add features to cli-starter, such as commands and extensions to the `toolbox` object that provides the majority of the functionality used by cli-starter.
+Plugins allow you to add features to crna, such as commands and extensions to the `toolbox` object that provides the majority of the functionality used by crna.

-Creating a cli-starter plugin is easy.
+Creating a crna plugin is easy.
 Just create a repo with two folders:

 ```
 commands/